csuntechlab/Socket/README.md

    * execv("cat", NULL)
    * exit()

-a set of child processes to serve as worker nodes.
-Under this change, the program will reduce the turn-around time associated with program execution.
-The large cost associated with process large cost of process creation

-Under this change, the socket program has greater utilize to serve as as mini-daemon.

 ## Planned Usage
 We are currently working on two other project that will immediately use the revised socket program.
 The two projects are:

 * [https://github.com/csuntechlab/scgi-daemon](SCGI Daemon)
 * [https://github.com/csuntechlab/fcgi-daemon](FCGI Daemon)

 Both these projects already use the socket program, within the scgi-launch and fcgi-launch scripts.
 The use is als follows:

 * socket -B ${ADDR} -s ${PORT} -b -f -q -l -p "${FCGI_WRAPPER} ${CGI_PROGRAM}"

-By use of this project, coupled with the SCGI and FCGI projects that include wrappers, we can quickly and easy create An SCGI server and a FCGI server.